AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 ![](images/duplicate-element-IDs.png){width="350" align="left"}

 Selecting **Duplicate IDs** displays a warning message identifying the specific element(s) with duplicate IDs.
-You can select the element directly from the error message and update it with a unique ID.
+You can select the element directly from the warning message and update it with a unique ID.

 >[!NOTE]
 >